4j4yk/NBIDataVisualization/README.md

   1. ember serve

-  2. Visit the app at http://localhost:4200
+  2. visit the application at http://localhost:4200

 ## Getting Started